Clinical UM Guideline

 Although published evidence addressing FESS is limited, clinical experience over the past decade has demonstrated the clinical benefit of this procedure compared to more invasive techniques.

-The AAO-HNS (2015) and the American Academy of Allergy, Asthma, and Immunology practice parameter (AAAAI, 2014) recommend that medical therapy for chronic rhinosinusitis (with polyposis) be based on the individual’s clinical presentation.
+The AAO-HNS (2015) and the American Academy of Allergy, Asthma, and Immunology practice parameter (AAAAI, 2014) recommend that medical therapy for CRS (with polyposis) be based on the individual’s clinical presentation.
 General recommendations include systemic antibiotics for 5-10 days for exacerbations, topical antibiotics for 3-6 weeks, and a short course of oral steroids.
 They also recommended that individuals who do not have significant nasal blockage should be treated with intranasal corticosteroids and nasal saline irrigation.

 The AAAAI practice parameter offers guidance for evaluation of allergic fungal rhinosinusitis (AFRS).
 This condition should be suspected when there is persistent nasal congestion with thick discharge, nasal polyps, or facial pain.
 Other findings may include type I hypersensitivity to fungi by skin test or serum specific IgE, characteristic sinus CT findings (high attenuation areas and possibly bony erosion) or MRI results (central low signal on T1- and T2-weighted images and high signal intensity in areas of inflammation).
 Final confirmation of diagnosis for allergic fungal rhinosinusitis may occur with intraoperative histological findings such as eosinophilic mucin and fungal elements on pathology.